abrudz/Stencil/README.md

 | `p` | number of dimensions which have been padded |
 | `⍺` | vector of amounts of padding for each dimension |

-In the above table, *Moore neighbordhood* means the entire n×m neighbourhood, while *van Neumann neighbourhood* means cells orthogonal to the self.
+In the above table, *Moore neighbordhood* means the entire n×m neighbourhood, while *von Neumann neighbourhood* means cells orthogonal to the self.

 ### Input
 Each line is an APL expression for an initial state.
 Each will be processed separately.